-ADCON (S:F3h) ADC Control Register
+Table 62.ADCON RegisterADCON (S:F3h)ADC Control Register

-7 6 5 4 3 2 1 0 - PSIDLE ADEN ADEOC ADSST SCH2 SCH1 SCH0

-Bit Number Bit Mnemonic Description 7 - 6 PSIDLE Pseudo Idle Mode (Best Precision) Set to put in idle mode during conversion Clear to convert without idle mode.
-5 ADEN Enable/Standby Mode Set to enable ADC Clear for Standby mode (power dissipation 1 uW).
-4 ADEOC End Of Conversion Set by hardware when ADC result is ready to be read.
+7 6 5 4 3 2 1 0 - PSIDLE ADEN ADEOC ADSST SCH2 SCH1 SCH0 Bit Number Bit Mnemonic Description Description 7 - Reserved The value re Reserved The value read from these bits are indeterminate.
+Do not set these bits.
+6 PSIDLE Set to put in Pseudo Idle Mode (Best Precision) Set to put in idle mode during conversion Clear to convert without idle mode.
+5 ADEN Set to enable Enable/Standby Mode Set to enable ADC Clear for Standby mode.
+4 ADEOC Set by hardwinterrupt.
+End Of Conversion Set by hardware when ADC result is ready to be read.
 This flag can generate an interrupt.
 Must be cleared by software.
-3 ADSST Start and Status Set to start an A/D conversion.
-Cleared by hardware after completion of the conversion 2-0 SCH2:0 Selection of Channel to Convert see Table 62
+3 ADSST Set to start a Start and Status Set to start an A/D conversion.
+Cleared by hardware after completion of the conversion 2-0 SCH2:0 Convert Selection of Channel to Convert See Table 60